deogracia/packer-command-init/README.md

 Not sure if it's necessary.
 > Download and build Packer from source as described [here](https://github.com/mitchellh/packer#developing-packer).

 Next, clone this repository into `$GOPATH/src/github.com/deogracia/packer-command-init`.
-Then build the packer-provisioner-ansible-local binary:
+Then build the packer-command-init binary:

     go build -o $GOPATH/bin/packer-command-init \